DiscountGrocery/myopia-wiki/README.md

 # myopia-wiki
- A wiki related to an Eberron-based pathfinder 2e campaign.
- If anyone wants to help fill out just write the paragraphs for sections and dm them to me lol.
+ A wiki that I am filling out rn!
+It's related to this universe that we built in some table top games.
+Wondrous!
+If you want to assist me i would be ever so thankful.

 - **-Myopia**
 	- **-Characters**